JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `makeArbitraryTransaction`

-Execute arbitrary transaction on behalf of the Colony DEPRECATED
+Execute arbitrary transaction on behalf of the Colony

 **Parameters**